asdf-community/asdf-crystal/README.md

 ## Useful information

 asdf uses the `.tool-versions` for auto-switching between software versions.
-To ease migration, you can have it read `.crystal-version` file to find out what version of Crystal should be used.
+If `legacy_verison_file` support is enabled, it can read the crystal version from `shard.yml`.
+To ease migration, it can also read the version from the `.crystal-version` file.
 This only works with the exact version.

-To do this, add the following to `~/.asdfrc`:
+To enable `legacy_verison_file` support, add the following to `~/.asdfrc`:

 ```
 legacy_version_file = yes